tshr-d-dragon/Human_Body_Segmentation/README.md

 8. requirement.txt file contains all the required dependencies.

-## To run the prject, follow below steps
+## To run the project, follow below steps
 1. Ensure that you are in the project home directory
 2. Create anaconda environment
 3. Activate environment